mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-2.md

 ```
 Now, this works out for us, because `Maybe` is a monad.

-This means we can use Maybe as the arbitrary Monad for our monad comprehension.
+This means we can use Maybe as the arbitrary monad for our monad comprehension.

 Compare
 ```